yh1198015532/inet/tutorials/fingerprint/doc/renaming.rst

 - Perform renaming
 - Run fingerprints again

+.. --------------------------

+  - Before making the change, rerun fingerprints without the full path ingredient (to do that, just delete the ``p`` from the ingredients.
+The fingerprint tool will calculate the fingerprints using ``tlx``)
+  - Update fingerprints (Overwrite fingerprintshowcase.csv with fingerprintshowcase.csv.UPDATED), as the new values can be accepted since no change taken place
+  - Perform renaming
+  - Run fingerprints again

+.. **TODO** run fingerprints with tlx: just delete the p from the csv file and rerun the fingerprints now the tlx fingerprints will be calculated...of course they are wrong because the values are from the previous tplx run...so overwrite

+.. note:: To run fingerprints with ``tlx``, delete the ``p`` from the ingredient in the .csv file.
+When the fingerprint test is run again, the fingerprints will be calculated with the new ingredients.
+The tests will fail, as the values are still the ones calculated with ``tplx``, but it is safe to overwrite them with the updated values, as the model didn't change.

+**TODO** should this be somewhere else ?

+..
 Now, if fingerprints don't pass, it indicates that the change really broke something in the model/introduced a regression.

+If fingerprints don't pass, it indicates that the change really broke something in the model and introduced a regression.

 For example, we rename the ``eth`` module vector to ``ethernet`` in :ned:`LinkLayerNodeBase` and :ned:`NetworkLayerNodeBase`.
 This change affects all host-types such as :ned:`StandardHost` and :ned:`AdhocHost` since they are derivative modules: